smoke-you/pyLiveKML/docs/how-it-works.md

 In order to facilitate synchronization, each object maintains a state property `_state`, of type `ObjectState`, which enumerates possible synchronization states:

-* IDLE - Not synchronized
+* `IDLE` - Not synchronized
-* CREATING - Creation of the object has been requested, but not yet published.
+* `CREATING` - Creation of the object has been requested, but not yet published.
-* CREATED - The object has been published.
+* `CREATED` - The object has been published.
-* CHANGING - A change to the object has been requested, but not yet published.
+* `CHANGING` - A change to the object has been requested, but not yet published.
-* DELETE_CREATED - Deletion of an object in CREATING or CREATED state has been requested, but not yet published.
+* `DELETE_CREATED` - Deletion of an object in CREATING or CREATED state has been requested, but not yet published.
-* DELETE_CHANGED - An object was changed after it's deletion was requested, but not yet published.
+* `DELETE_CHANGED` - An object was changed after it's deletion was requested, but not yet published.

+Note that, while it is possible to directly manipulate `_state`, it is not recommended to do so - see below.

 ### State Management